ctsass/UltraPredictionsDashboard/README.md

 # Ultramarathon Predictions Dashboard

+The dashboard is hosted on Streamlit.
+Click [here](https://ultra-predictions-dashboard.streamlit.app/) to view.

  [UltraSignup](https://ultrasignup.com/),
 the leading marketplace and registration platform for trail and ultra races in the United States, provides a target time